cynthiaaleung/EatsyPeasy-backend/README.md

 \c eatsypeasy
 \dt
 ```
-For the back-end, migrate the tables and schema:
+For the back-end, migrate the tables, and schema:
 ```
 bin/rake db:reset
 bin/rake db:migrate